popeindustries/buddy/README.md

 # Buddy

 Buddy is primarily a build framework for the compilation of higher order js/css languages (coffeescript/stylus/less).
-Additionally, by enabling Node.js-style module wrapping and syntax, it promotes better js code organization, and provides automatic concatenation of code for more efficient delivery to the browser.
+Additionally, however, by using Node.js-style module wrapping and syntax, Buddy helps you write the same style of code for server and client.
+This modular approach promotes better js code organization, and allows for automatic concatenation (and optional minification) of code for more efficient delivery to the browser.

 ## Installation